architect/arc.codes/src/shared/en/aws/guides-http.md

 - Optionally: `session` to assign to the current session
 - Optionally: `status` of `403`, `404` or `500` (`200` is default and `302` happens when `location` is set)

 ## Examples

-This is an example handler `200` response of `Content-Type: text/html`:
+Here we have an example handler `200` response of `Content-Type: text/html`:

 ```javascript
 var arc = require('@architect/functions')